 Note : Question skip logic and Page skip logic works only on multipage surveys.
 If you're unable to add skip logic to your survey page, it just means that you need to create at least one additional page with follow-up questions.

 Question Skip Logic

 Mostly used with closed ended questions, for example, a question like "Which is your favorite sport?" with an answer choice of football , cricket , basketball and none.
 So if a person selects football , he can be sent to another page to answer further questions about himself, but if he selects none, he can be sent to the end of the survey.

-How to create a Question Skip Logic in your EHQ survey
+How to create a Question Skip Logic in your EnagagementHQ survey

-A Question Skip Logic can be created only with multiple choice questions, i.e., either a radio or dropdown question type.
-To start, first create your multiple choice question with the answer options.
+A Question Skip Logic can be created only with single choice questions, i.e., either a radio or dropdown question type.
+To start, first create your single choice question with the answer options.
 Then click on Add Skip Logic.